 Finally, I use a Herman Miller Setu chair, which includes the Kinematic Spine to control resistance and automatically support your weight as you recline.

-I also use a Herman Miller chair at work, however, due to the long hours, it is the more robust Mirra 2.
+The desk is very basic, with a simple dual-monitor stand.
+Similar to at home, I use a Herman Miller chair at work, however, due to the extended hours, it is the more robust Mirra 2.
 This chair includes a phenomenal amount of adjustment, ensuring all-day comfort.